publiclab/publiclab-archive/notes/joyofsoy/10-04-2019/how-a-leader-and-a-community-saved-the-sprague-mansion.md

 ---
-title: "How a Leader and a Community Saved the Sprague Mansion"\ntagnames: 'csf, one-cranston'
+title: "How a Leader and a Community Saved the Sprague Mansion"

+tagnames: 'csf, one-cranston'
 author: joyofsoy
 path: /notes/joyofsoy/10-04-2019/how-a-leader-and-a-community-saved-the-sprague-mansion.md
 nid: 21076